 Majors: Descriptions and Requirements

-The courses that support the majors wtihin the Business Administration Department represent the functional areas of business: accounting, finance, management, marketing, and law.
-Students are also afforded the opportunity to study inferential statistics, macroeconomics, and microeconomics.
-These "traditional" courses are taught with a forward-looking perspective: technology is integrated where appropriate and cutting-edge topics are addressed in the upper-division courses.
-Students who study in the business administration department learn principles and underlying theories then apply those principles to new and extended areas of the discipline.
+Courses that support the majors within the Business Administration Department represent the functional areas of business: accounting, finance, management, marketing and law.
+Students are also afforded the opportunity to study data analytics, inferential statistics, macroeconomics and microeconomics.
+These “traditional” courses are taught with a forward-looking perspective: technology is integrated where appropriate and cutting-edge topics are addressed in the upper-division courses.
+Students who study business administration learn principles and underlying theories, then apply those principles to new and extended areas of the discipline.

-The accounting major is designed to prepare students for career opportunities in private business accounting.
-The required business courses strengthen graduates’ abilities to serve organizations in the broader capacity expected of a private accountant.
-The liberal arts curriculum make the Augustana accounting major unique.
+The accounting major is designed to prepare students for career opportunities in accounting.
+The undergraduate degree requires business courses that strengthen graduates’ abilities to serve organizations in the broader capacity expected of an accountant.
+The liberal arts curriculum lends distinction to the Augustana accounting major.
 Our small class sizes give students the opportunity to interact with our faculty on a daily basis, maximizing their individual learning experiences.
 Students interested in preparing to take the CPA examination should consider completing our master of professional accountancy (MPA) program.
-This program meets the requirements of the State Boards of Accountancy, including South Dakota, which have elected the 150-hour educational requirement to sit for the CPA exam.
+This program meets the requirements of the South Dakota State Board of Accountancy and others that have elected the 150-hour educational requirement to sit for the CPA exam.

 The business administration major offers a fundamental understanding in the areas of accounting, finance, management, marketing, and statistics.
 An individual becomes familiar with the languages of the business environment, and develops an ability to analyze and solve problems faced by the business administrator.

 Requirements for the business administration major are available in the Undergraduate Catalog.